StackVista/stackstate-docs/configure/how_to_setup_traces.md

 For traces to be available in StackState, the [StackState Agent V2 StackPack](../stackpacks/integrations/agent.md) must be installed with one or more tracing integrations configured.

-## Install StackState Agent V2
+## 1) Install StackState Agent V2

 The StackState Agent V2 StackPack enables integration with external systems to receive trace data.
 You can check if it is installed on the StackPacks page in StackState.
 If it is not installed, follow the installation instructions on [StackState Agent V2 StackPack](../stackpacks/integrations/agent.md).

-## Configure tracing integrations
+## 2) Configure tracing integrations

 When the StackState Agent V2 StackPack is installed, you can configure integrations to receive trace data from external systems.
-The following StackState Agent V2 integrations can be configured to populate the Traces perspective:
+One or more of the StackState Agent V2 integrations below can be configured to populate the Traces perspective.

 ### Java APM
-The Java APM integration enables tracing support for Java JVM based systems.
+The Java APM integration enables tracing support for Java JVM based systems.<br>
 [Configure Java APM](../stackpacks/integrations/java-apm.md).

 ### DotNet APM
-The DotNet APM inteagration enables instrumentation for dotNET applications and sends traces back to StackState.
+The DotNet APM integration enables instrumentation for dotNET applications and sends traces back to StackState.<br>
 [Configure DotNet APM](../stackpacks/integrations/dotnet-apm.md)

 ### Traefik `BETA`
-The Traefik integration adds topology and telemetry information from Traefik to traces.
+The Traefik integration adds topology and telemetry information from Traefik to traces.<br>
 [Configure Traefik](../stackpacks/integrations/traefik.md)

 ### AWS X-ray
-The AWS integration collects tracing information from the in-built AWS distributed tracing system.
+The AWS integration collects tracing information from the in-built AWS distributed tracing system.<br>
 [Configure AWS X-ray](../stackpacks/integrations/aws-x-ray.md)

 {% hint style="info" %}